stefanocampanella/MHPC-project/docs/frontmatter/prologue.md

 The computational aspects of GEOtop calibration have been examined, and the important issue of robustness against model convergence failures has been addressed.
 Finally, the scaling of calibration time has been measured up to 1024 cores for the case of covariance matrix adaptation evolution strategy.

-The use of HPC solutions allowed calibrating GEOtop within a reasonable time and exploring properly the parameters space.
-The developed framework, which is published and freely available on GitHub, also shows how libraries and tools used within the machine learning community could be useful and easily adapted to Earth-system and environmental models calibration.

 The outline of the thesis is the following: